Indian Americans in the San Francisco Bay Area

 The San Francisco Bay Area has the second-largest Indian-American population in the United States after the New York metropolitan area.
-The Bay Area Asian Indian population is primarily concentrated in the Santa Clara Valley, with San Jose having the highest population of Asian Indians in raw numbers as 2010, while Cupertino, Hayward, Fremont, Sunnyvale and Santa Clara have the largest concentrations.
+The Bay Area Asian Indian population is primarily concentrated in the Santa Clara Valley, with San Jose having the highest population of Asian Indians in raw numbers as 2010, while Cupertino, Dublin, Fremont, Pleasanton and San Ramon have the largest concentrations.
 The South Bay-based 17th congressional district, represented by Indian-American Ro Khanna has the largest Asian Indian population of any congressional district in the United States.
 In 2010, Indian-Americans were the fastest growing minority population in the Bay Area.
 The Indian population in the city of San Francisco itself is still small compared to other Asian groups, but grew by 109% during the 2010s.

 History

+Early history

 The San Francisco Bay Area has long been one the main centers of immigration from the Indian subcontinent, with many Indian immigrants, mainly from Punjab entering San Francisco in the early 20th century.
 It is estimated that about 3,000 people from India entered through the Angel Island Immigration Station before the Immigration Act of 1917 barred immigrations from the Asia-Pacific region.
 During this period, the vast majority of Indian immigrants entering the country were Punjabi Sikhs, making up an estimated 85-90% of the Indian immigrant population., with many of them immigrating due to the similarities of the California landscape to that of their native northwestern Punjab.
 The greatest flow of Indian-Americans to California prior to the 1917 restriction would occur from 1907 to 1911, once more Indians started choosing to immigrate to California over fellow British colony Canada due to stories of harsh conditions in the latter country.
 From San Francisco, many Sikhs would then go to the Sacramento Valley and take up jobs as farmers.
 This early 20th century influx of Indians into California, happening at the same time as larger migrations from East Asia led to heightened exclusionary sentiment from whites in San Francisco, most prominently the Asiatic Exclusion League.
 Most of these migrants would settle in the Central Valley, but they would establish a Bay Area presence in Berkeley and outer parts of the area such as Oakley.
 By 1911, this short burst of Indian immigration would already start leveling off.

+Indians based in San Francisco played a role in the Indian independence movement, with a group of San Francisco-based labors creating the Hindustan Gadar Party in 1913, publishing the internationally distributed newspaper Gadar from the city.
+During the first half of the 20th century, many Indians came to study at the University of California, Berkeley, including independence movement leader Jayaprakash Narayan.